xypwn/southpark-downloader-ui/README.md

 ### Linux
 Extract the archive.

-Open a terminal in the extracted directory that contains the `makefile`.
+Open a terminal in the extracted directory that contains the `Makefile`.

 Run `sudo make install` (system-wide) or `sudo make user-install` (local).